Sofia: Prehistory and antiquity

-The area has a history of nearly 7000 years, with the great attraction of the hot water springs that still flow abundantly in the centre of the city.
-The neolithic village in Slatina dating to the 5th–6th millennium BC is documented.
-Remains from another neolithic settlement around the National Art Gallery are traced to the 3rd–4th millennium BC, which has been the traditional centre of the city ever since.
+The area has a history of nearly 7,000 years, with the great attraction of the hot water springs that still flow abundantly in the centre of the city.
+The Neolithic village in Slatina dating to the 5th–6th millennium BC is documented.
+Another neolithic settlement was founded in the 3rd–4th millennium BC near the site of the modern National Art Gallery, which has been the traditional centre of the city ever since.

 The earliest tribes who settled were the Thracian Tilataei.

 In the 500s BC, the area became part of a Thracian state union, the Odrysian kingdom from another Thracian tribe the Odrysses.

 In 339 BC Philip II of Macedon destroyed and ravaged the town for the first time.

 The Celtic tribe Serdi gave their name to the city.
 The earliest mention of the city comes from an Athenian inscription from the 1st century BC, attesting Astiu ton Serdon, i.e. city of the Serdi.
-The inscription and Dio Cassius told that the Roman general Crassus subdued the Serdi and behanded the captives.
+According to the inscription and to the writings of Dio Cassius, the Roman general Crassus subdued the Serdi and behanded the captives.

-In 27–29 BC, according do Dio Cassius, Pliny and Ptolemy, the region "Segetike" was attacked by Crassus, which is assumed to be Serdica, or the city of the Serdi.
+Dio Cassius, Pliny the Elder and Ptolemy say that in 27–29 BC Crassus attacked the region "Segetike", which is assumed to be Serdica, or the city of the Serdi.
 The ancient city is located between TZUM, Sheraton Hotel and the Presidency.
 It gradually became the most important Roman city of the region.
 It became a municipium during the reign of Emperor Trajan (98–117).
 Serdica expanded, as turrets, protective walls, public baths, administrative and cult buildings, a civic basilica, an amphitheatre, a circus, the City council (Boulé), a large forum, a big circus (theatre), etc. were built.
 Serdica was a significant city on the Roman road Via Militaris, connecting Singidunum and Byzantium.
 In the 3rd century, it became the capital of Dacia Aureliana, and when Emperor Diocletian divided the province of Dacia Aureliana into Dacia Ripensis (at the banks of the Danube) and Dacia Mediterranea, Serdica became the capital of the latter.
 Serdica's citizens of Thracian descent were referred to as Illyrians probably because it was at some time the capital of Eastern Illyria (Second Illyria).